UgljesaJovina/learning-cpp/4. Functions, classes and templates/README.md

 6.95298e-310
 ```

-This is because `height` and `weight` currently contain any bytes that were in memory before the object got made, and then try to interpret it as a double; We can create our own empty constructor to stop this `unpredictability` from happening; A constructor can be defined using just the `class_name` followed by parenthesis that list parameters required; Example:
+This is because `height` and `weight` don't change data when they get allocated, meaning they contain the bytes that were in memory before the object got made, and then try to interpret it as a `double`; We can create our own empty `constructor` to stop this `unpredictability` from happening; A `constructor` can be defined using just the `class_name` followed by **parenthesis** that `list parameters` required; Example:

 ```cpp
 class Dog {